pavla-martinkova/osprinciples/oa-articles.md

 📧 For assistance with selecting a journal and checking compliance with OA principles, selecting a repository, or creating a publication record, please do not hesitate to contact OS support.

 ## 1.1 Publishing in an open journal
 The publisher will make the article available on their website.
-There might be a fee, APC (Article Processing Charge).
+There might be a fee, the APC (Article Processing Charge).

 ❗**CC BY 4.0 license** is required.
 More restrictive licenses (NC, ND, SA) are accepted only if the publisher does not offer a CC BY 4.0 license.